feddelegrand7/ralger/README.md

 #> [60] "Ambassade de la République Fédérale du Nigeria"
 ```

-Thanks to the [robotstxt](https://github.com/ropensci/robotstxt), you
+Thanks to the [robotstxt](https://github.com/ropensci/robotstxt) package, you
 can set `askRobot = T` to ask the `robots.txt` file if it’s permitted to
 scrape a specific web page.